 Best Restaurants In Savannah GA

-I made the solo trip to Savannah GA just for the food!
-It was my first trip to the south and I was excited for that southern hospitality and homestyle cooking.
+I made the solo trip to Savannah, GA, just for the food!
+It was my first trip to the South, and I was excited about Southern hospitality and homestyle cooking.

-If you are planning to visit any of the restaurants I recommend, book at least 8 weeks prior to arriving.
-I had only 4 days in Savannah and it was not enough to visit all the places I wanted.
+If you are planning to visit any of the restaurants, I recommend booking at least 8 weeks before arriving.
+I had only four days in Savannah, and it was not enough to visit all the places I wanted.

 Every list of great restaurants in Savannah will include Collins Quarter.
-There are 2 locations, one is in the Historic District and the other is in Forsyth Park.
+There are 2 locations, one is in the Historic District, and the other is in Forsyth Park.
 Visit the Historic District location.